CodeSigils/webpack4-react16-setup/README.md

   `yarn add -D autoprefixer postcss postcss-loader`

 * Add some postcss plugins that will allow us som custom PostCSS transformations in basscss.
-Note that `classnames` library is not a postcss plugin but is a very useful CSS utility for React:
+Note that `classnames` library is not a postcss plugin but is a very useful CSS utility for React (see [RecipeDetail.js](./src/app/components/RecipeDetail.js) file):

   `yarn add -D postcss-cssnext postcss-import classnames`